XHYN-PH/exagear-302/README.md

 XEGW (Vanilla) Initial Release (11/05/23)
 - ExaGear Default XServer has been replceed with XServer based on Termux-X11.
+- Moouse can now capture inside the game.
 - Run DXVK less hassle without any commands and other thing needed (●'◡'●).
 - New Built-in VirGL Renderer (Not VirGL Overlay).
 - Many Wine Versions from Wine 3.0.5 up to Latest Wine 8.9!